For any local business, reaching out to potential clients in the area is crucial for success and growth.

 The tools you use to audit and optimise your NAP can be turned against competitors.
 For this, you’ll need their NAP details, and you’ll be able to get a comprehensive list of all the places that have been mentioned online.
 This approach will work better than Link Intersect as the results don’t necessarily have to link to any competitor site to show up.

 6. Local Content

 Users like connecting with brands related to relevant, relatable, and community-based topics.
-That’s why it’s important to create and publish content relevant to your local community.
-Search engines will identify and analyse the content, and present the information to users.
+That’s why creating and publishing content relevant to your local community is important.
+Search engines will identify and analyse the content and present the information to users.